abelchac/Nba-Shot-Charts/README.md

  	averages within the drawing phase easier as there is no need to shuffle through different arrays as the data will be preset with the class object.
 ### team_or_players.py
 	Within the file the functions are for getting information of the nba players and teams.
 ### get_shots.py
 	Contains function for getting the shot data of a single player or team.

-### Usage
+## Usage
+	python ./UiMain.py
-Select the desired ZoneDistance from the
+	Select the desired ZoneDistance from the ZoneDistance option menu, do the same for selecting if you would like a team or a player.
+	After those two selection are made, pick a player or team that you would like to have their data visualized.